stt-datacore/website/static/crew/kirk_tos_yellow_crew.md

 published: true
 ---

-First time players will probably remember Kirk from the beginning of the game where they choose one of their starting PokeCaptains.
+First time players will probably remember Kirk from the beginning of the game where they choose one of their starting PokeCaptains (he's definitely Charmander).
 A good strong CMD stat and proficient early game Voyager with a collection boost too.
-Nothing amazingly special about this crew but a solid selection if you did happen to pick him.
+He's a step behind your other intro options due to the lack of the extra Diplomat collection spot, but will perform as well as Sisko and Picard otherwise.